AndreAdrian/65C02-ICP/floating-point.md

  3.200000e+01 = 1.9999999    4 = 3.199999e1
 ```
 My fp package does not implement the full exponent range from 10^-38 to 10^38, neither IEEE754 NaN (not a number), infinite and denormalized numbers (numbers between 0 and 2^-126).
 As Donald Knuth told us, radix conversion is tricky.
 I seldom need "The Art of computer programming" for my daily work.
 The actual fp calculations need care, too.
 But this is another story.

+Right now, there is only a C++ implementation of the radix conversion algorithms.
+As always it is good to make the work on the highest possible level of abstraction.
+I wrote "6502" compatible C++.
+I use subroutines for 32Bits addition, subtraction and multiplication.
+I replaced necessary divisions by repeated subtractions.
+Transcribing the C++ source code into 6502 assembler should be easy.